Wallington Public Schools: History

-Starting in 2014, the district began discussions with the Carlstadt-East Rutherford Regional School District for a proposal in which the 350 Wallington students would be added to the 500 already attending Henry P. Becton Regional High School for grades 9–12.
+In 2014, the district began discussions with the Carlstadt-East Rutherford Regional School District under which the 350 Wallington students would be added to the 500 already attending Henry P. Becton Regional High School for grades 9–12.
 The consolidation would allow for Wallington High School to be reused for other purposes, avoiding the need to build a new high school building, and could allow for elimination of duplicate administrators.